 There’s no question that the coronavirus pandemic has changed all our lives and has affected students in many ways.
-Schools around the country have closed and students have been homebound and learning remotely in recent months.
-Everyone has faced enormous shifts in their routines and social lives.
+Schools around the country closed and students became homebound and learning remotely.
+Everyone faced enormous shifts in their routines and social lives.
 Sometimes, however, we may not fully understand how the pandemic has impacted students until we ask them.
-Recently, Listenwise created a podcast collection focused on COVID-19 to help teachers gain insight into what their class is thinking and feeling.
-We hope that this collection provides meaningful opportunities for student reflections on the pandemic.

 One of our teacher advocates, Erik Eve, created a lesson using Listenwise current event stories focused on COVID-19 in a way that activated student choice and voice.
 His class of 8th graders from Lindenhurst Middle School in New York were directed to choose any podcast from the Listenwise podcast collection focused on COVID-19 and write personal reflections about the story.
 You can read a sampling of these thoughtful and illuminating student reflections on the pandemic below.

 If you want to share these reflections with your students and invite them to write their own, you might also ask them to listen to this Listenwise story featuring student reflections on the pandemic.
 Read and listen to student reflections from across the country, along with other Listenwise current events about the pandemic.
 Illicit your student reflections on the pandemic by asking them to share their own reflections, thoughts, or feelings in whatever format they wish (e.g., Google Doc, Flipgrid video, audio podcast, video chat, online discussion forum, etc.).